 Description: This service operation is used by the SMF as Service Consumer to push one SM Context to a another SMF as NF Service Producer.
 It may be triggered by OAM.

+Input, Required: One of the following:

+- SM Context of identified PDU session

-Input, Required: SM Context of identified PDU session.
+- Endpoint where SM Context of identified PDU session can be retrieved.

 The SM context includes SM context in I-SMF(or V-SMF) and SM context in SMF (or H-SMF) separately.